wenshuoguo/single-view-metrology/README.md

-# single-view-metrology
+# Single View Metrology
 CV project COMP5421
 # proj3
 In this assignment we create 3D texture-mapped models from a single image using the single view modeling method.

-The method is based on the original paper "Single View Metrology," by Criminisi, Reid, and Zisserman, ICCV 99.
+The basic idea comes from the original paper "Single View Metrology," by Criminisi, Reid, and Zisserman, ICCV 99.

 The steps of the project are: